-2. Applicability.
-This policy is applicable to all college employees granted access to Howard Community College’s information resources.
+The purpose of this policy is to protect information and electronic resources of Howard Community College (HCC) from damage, loss, and unauthorized disclosure.
+This policy is applicable to all college employees granted access to HCC’s information resources.
 Every user of college information resources has responsibility toward the protection of those assets.

 Protecting information and electronic resources is essential to preserving the ability of the college to perform its mission and meet its responsibilities to students, faculty, staff, and the citizens whom it serves.
 State and federal statutes, rules, and regulations, college policies, and other explicit agreements also mandate the security of regulated and confidential information.
 Failure to protect the college’s information and electronic resources could have financial, legal, and ethical ramifications.
 The four primary objectives of protecting college information and electronic resources include:

 Protecting the security of college information and electronic resources is the responsibility of every member of the college community.
 Each employee is responsible for knowing and complying with published information technology policies and procedures.
 Failure to comply with these policies and procedures may result in loss of computing privileges, disciplinary action, termination, or legal action.

 The vice president of information technology is responsible for developing college procedures that provide guidelines and structured methodologies for employee use and protection of information and electronic resources.

-Policy Manual Review/Revision: 11/13/09
+Policy Manual Review/Revision: 04/11/14